 Assuming you take enough, Amino Lean may promote exercise recovery and improve performance, but the fat-loss aspect of the formula is pretty weak.
 The truth is the fat-loss ingredients just aren’t very effective.

 An amino acid supplement that you can sip on all day knowing that it’s burning extra fat…but keep dreaming.

 If you want a supplement that increases the amount of fat you burn, check out our Best Fat Burners list.

 Amino Lean is pretty disappointing.
 Nearly all of the ingredients are under-dosed, in some cases quite severely, and two out of the four weight-loss ingredients just don’t work well to begin with.

-It seems RSP is continuing to capitalize off the uneducated supplement consumer by using proprietary blends, a tactic that we really hope to see the end of in the next couple years.
+It seems RSP is continuing to capitalize off the uneducated supplement consumer by using proprietary blends, a tactic that I really hope to see the end of in the next couple years.

-Take it with a grain of salt if you want, but I’ve spent the last 5 years of my life trying to help people become more educated with supplements.
+Take it with a grain of salt if you want, but I’ve spent the last 5 years of my life researching supplements and educating as many people as possible.